NREL/openstudio-model-articulation-gem/lib/measures/create_typical_deer_building_from_model/README.md

 ## Other Arguments

 - `Use Upstream Argument Values` can be left at the default value of true for most cases.
 This argument shows up in a number of measures, and then intent is to enable the synchronization of arguments that may be used as a variable in a parametric study across multiple measures.
-Generally measure ahve uqniue argument names that don't exist, but some such as `Template` are used frequently.
+Generally measures gave unique argument names that don't exist in other measures, but some such as `template` are used frequently.
 This argument, when set to true, will use the value of `Template` from an earlier measure in the workflow, if found, in place of what is entered as the value for this measure.
 - `Unmet Hours Tolerance` is used to change the tolerance used in EnergyPlus for unmet heating and cooling hours.
-- `Clean Model of non-geometry objects` shoudl be set to false when you have a non-empty model with objects that you want to maintain.
+- `Clean Model of non-geometry objects` should be set to false when you have a non-empty model with objects that you want to maintain.
 If you have split this measure in two the second instance of this should have it set to false or it will overwrite elements made by the earlier measure.
 - `Enable Daylight Savings` will change daylighting saving to true when enabled.

 ## Development Comments

-This measure relies on the openstudio-standards gem which is included in the OpenStudio CLI as well as a number of resources files listed below that are contained in the measure's `resources` directory.
+This measure relies on the openstudio-standards gem which is included in the OpenStudio CLI as well as a number of resources files listed below that are contained in the openstudio-extension gem which is also included in the OpenStudio CLI.
 Other than the arguments almost none of the measure code is in the measure.rb file.
-The resource files are used by a number of measures and should be udpated from the shared library and not within this measure.
+The resource files are used by a number of measures and should be updated from the shared library and not within this measure.
 - os_lib_model_generation.rb
+- os_lib_model_simplification.rb
+- os_lib_geometry.rb
 - os_lib_helper_methods.rb
- - os_lib_helper_methods.rb

-*(Automatically generated argument information follows)*## Arguments
+*(Automatically generated argument information follows)*

+## Arguments

 ### Target Standard